How much does a new driveway cost? We explain how to budget for a brand new entrance

 How much does a gravel driveway cost?

-Most gravel driveway ideas can be laid on a DIY basis.
-Bags of gravel cost £150-190/bag.
-The depth of your driveway will determine how much a tonne of gravel will cover.
-Generally, a gravel driveway needs to be at least 50mm deep.
-If this is the depth – or something comparable – you're using for your driveway, a tonne of gravel ought to cover 10–15m2.
-If you want a tradesperson to carry out the works, then budget for a two-man team at £220 per day.
+Bags of gravel cost £150-£190/bag and the depth of your driveway will determine how much a tonne of gravel will cover.
+Generally, a gravel driveway needs to be at least 50mm deep, so if this is the approximate depth you're using for your driveway, a tonne of gravel ought to cover 10–15m2.

-There are two types of concrete driveway, each of which will suit some front garden driveway ideas better than others.
-The first is unreinforced concrete poured and left to cure with no pattern apart from maybe a 100mm edge trowelled border.
-Concrete driveway installation typically costs £50–£70m2 and labour costs can range from £200–£350 per day, depending on the complexity of the job.
+The first is unreinforced concrete poured and left to cure with no pattern – apart from maybe a 100mm edge trowelled border.
+Concrete driveway installation typically costs £50–£70/m2 and labour costs can range from £200–£350 per day, depending on the complexity of the job.

 The other option is concrete that’s embossed or patterned to mimic other materials and textures.
 This is called stamped concrete – sometimes referred to as imprinted concrete.
 There’s an abundance of patterns to choose from including wood, slate, flagstone and brick.